 - carer payments

 - telephone allowance

 - pharmaceutical allowance.

 The Department of Veterans' Affairs provides a range of pensions, allowances, supplements and other financial assistance to eligible serving or former defence force members, veterans, their families and carers.
-Find out about eligibility, pensions and services provided by the Department of Veterans Affairs.
+Find out about eligibility, income support and online services provided by the Department of Veterans Affairs.

 A Health Care Card provides cheaper pharmaceuticals as well as other savings, like bulk billing for doctors' appointments.